-Vehicle immobilization means the vehicle must utilize technology approved by the court that locks the ignition, wheels or steering wheel or otherwise prevents ANY person from operating the vehicle.
+Vehicle immobilization means the vehicle must use technology approved by the court that locks the ignition, wheels or steering wheel or otherwise prevents any person from operating the vehicle.
 The court may also order the vehicle to be stored at a particular location it considers appropriate during the period of immobilization.

 When someone is convicted of an offense that mandates immobilization, it only applies if the vehicle being driven is owned or leased by the person convicted unless the person who owns or leases the vehicle knew that the vehicle was being driven in violation of the law for which the driver was convicted.

 A defendant who is prohibited from operating a vehicle by an immobilization order shall not purchase or lease another vehicle or otherwise obtain a vehicle during the period of immobilization.
 Doing so is a misdemeanor offense and may result in a probation violation.
 For instance, if a person was convicted of drunk driving second offense and his vehicle was ordered immobilized for six months he may sell his car but he may not buy or otherwise obtain another to drive.
 Doing so is a misdemeanor that may land him in jail for a probation violation.

 A court may order immobilization under Michigan vehicle immobilization laws for up to six months for the following offenses with zero prior convictions